comunica/Article-ISWC2023-SolidQuery/content/introduction.md

 thousands or even millions of documents across different data vaults across the Web.
-These applications cannot effectively be built today due to the lack of querying techniques that can handle such decentralized environments.
+These applications cannot effectively be built today due to the lack of query processing techniques that can handle such decentralized environments.

 The majority of research in the domain of query execution over Knowledge Graphs on the Web has been focused on centralized use cases, where all data is captured in a single or a small number